Questions

 )

 option_labels - A parameter that can be added to linear_scale questions to specify labels for the scale options.
-For example, in a linear scale question where the respondent must rate their agreement with a statement on a scale from 1 to 5:
+For example, in a linear scale question where the response must be an integer between 1 and 5 reflecting the respondent’s agreement with a statement:

 from edsl import QuestionLinearScale